 3 Self-Care Benefits Everyone Can Get from a Daily Tarot Pull

 Right up there with moisturizing and meditating, checking in on our minds’ well-being is a self-care practice we do on the daily.
 Whether it’s exercising, journaling, or talking to our therapists, we’re always looking for everyday activities to boost our mental health.
 And after learning the basics of tarot card reading, we realized this ancient ritual is totally in tune with our modern quest for balanced, healthy minds.
-To learn more about how to start our own daily tarot practice, we chatted with Jessica Dore, a Philadelphia-based tarot reader and psychotherapist.
+To learn more about how to start our own daily tarot practice, we chatted with Jessica Dore, a Philadelphia-based clinical social work graduate student and tarot reader.
 Read on to hear how Dore incorporates tarot readings into her clinical practice and why she believes a personal card pulling ritual can be a transformative experience for anyone.

 The Tarot-Psychology Link

 “My mom had a Rider Waite deck in the house, so I grew up with tarot, but I didn’t really connect with the cards until a difficult breakup in my mid-20s,” Dore shares.
 At that time, she was also working as an editor at a Bay Area book publishing company that specialized in self-help.
 She began to discover connections between her personal tarot practice and the contemporary psychology found in the books she was editing.